-Homeland return act will define what criteria to follow when returning to Ghana – Akwasi Ababio
+Homeland Return Act will define what criteria to follow when returning to Ghana – Akwasi Ababio

 Source: www.ghanaweb.com

-• The Director of Diaspora Affairs at the Office of the president, Akwasi Ababio has said that the Homeland Return Act when passed will help define the criteria to follow when an individual plans to return to Ghana
+• The Homeland Return Act when passed will help define the criteria to follow when an individual plans to return to Ghana

 • He said there are other opportunities for people to relate to the country especially the diaspora